mac-gallagher/MultiProgressView/README.md

 # Installation

 ### CocoaPods
-MGSegmentedProgressBar is available through [CocoaPods](<https://cocoapods.org/>).
+MultiProgressView is available through [CocoaPods](<https://cocoapods.org/>).
 To install it, simply add the following line to your `Podfile`:

-	pod 'MGSegmentedProgressBar'
+	pod 'MultiProgressView'

 ### Manual
-Download and drop the `MGSegmentedProgressBar` directory into your project.
+Download and drop the `MultiProgressView` directory into your project.

 # Usage
-1. Add a `MGSegmentedProgressBar` to your view hierarchy:
+1. Add a `MultiProgressView` to your view hierarchy:

     ```swift
-    let progressBar = MGSegmentedProgressBar()
+    let progressBar = MultiProgressView()
     view.addSubview(progressBar)
     ```

-2. Conform your class to the `MGSegmentedProgressBarDataSource` protocol and set your progress bar's `dataSource`:
+2. Conform your class to the `MultiProgressViewDataSource` protocol and set your progress bar's `dataSource`:

     ```swift
-    func numberOfSteps(in progressBar: MGSegmentedProgressBar) -> Int
+    func numberOfSteps(in progressBar: MultiProgressView) -> Int
-    func numberOfSections(in progressBar: MGSegmentedProgressBar) -> Int
+    func numberOfSections(in progressBar: MultiProgressView) -> Int
-    func progressBar(_ progressBar: MGSegmentedProgressBar, barForSection section: Int) -> ProgressBarSection
+    func progressBar(_ progressBar: MultiProgressView, barForSection section: Int) -> ProgressBarSection
     ```

     ```swift